Charles Dickens: Social commentary

 Dickens's novels were, among other things, works of social commentary.
 Simon Callow states, "From the moment he started to write, he spoke for the people, and the people loved him for it."
 He was a fierce critic of the poverty and social stratification of Victorian society.
 In a New York address, he expressed his belief that "Virtue shows quite as well in rags and patches as she does in purple and fine linen".
 Dickens's second novel, Oliver Twist (1839), shocked readers with its images of poverty and crime: it challenged middle class polemics about criminals, making impossible any pretence to ignorance about what poverty entailed.
+Today, Dickensian is a term applied to insanitary social conditions or grim institutions akin to those denounced by Dickens in his work, with the Oxford professor Peter Conrad writing, "Dickens, like Banksy, writes blackly prophetic graffiti on the wall."